 Hiking the Pipiwai Trail: Makahiku Falls and Waimoku Falls, Maui

-Roaring waterfalls and dense tropical jungle inspired us to do the Pipiwai Trail hike.
+Roaring waterfalls and dense tropical jungle along the Road to Hana inspired us to hike the Pipiwai Trail.
 But this adventure turned out to be more than we had ever dreamed of.

 Pipiwai Trail hike - Roads and Destinations